 Several Pairs of Earrings They take up next to no space and can make you feel dressed up with almost zero effort.
 It's surprising what a pair of big earrings and bright lipstick can do to dress up any outfit.

 This is awesome stuff!
 Plus, many of the items aren’t liquid, so they won’t add to your TSA restrictions!

 Tinted Chapstick This makes it look like you put in effort, while hydrating.
-This oneis a little pricey but it's like a lipstick and a chapstick in one (Petal is my favorite natural-looking shade).
-I use mineon flights, windy days and everywhere in between.
-Make sure you have one that includes SPF protection!
+This one is a little pricey but it's like a lipstick and a chapstick in one (Petal is my favorite natural-looking shade).
+This is one of the only chapsticks I've found that keeps my lips from getting chapped on long-haul flights.